polito-WA-2024/.github/profile/EXAM.md

   - [Most frequent errors and how to avoid them](https://github.com/polito-WA-2024/.github/blob/main/profile/WA_Most_Frequent_Errors_v1.0.pdf)

 * [Exam #1: Ticketing system](https://docs.google.com/document/d/10BtpwfqA_vozQcmhLNQSK0DmmmAdqYcuIYAwb9cjpqQ/edit?usp=sharing) (deadline: Jun 30, 2024, 11:59pm)
+  - Document with all [comments and corresponding answers](https://github.com/polito-WA-2024/.github/blob/main/profile/WA_exam1_ticketing__comments.pdf) added on the google doc.
   - For doubts and questions about the text, write on the specific topic on the telegram channel of the course.
-  - Link to accept the assignment and for submission (on GitHub Classroom): https://classroom.github.com/a/Y8bW3OQP
+  - Link to accept the assignment and for submission (on GitHub Classroom): [https://classroom.github.com/a/Y8bW3OQP](https://classroom.github.com/a/Y8bW3OQP)

 ## Exam rules